-The ABC model says that the way we respond to a negative event is shaped by both the event itself and our internal beliefs.
+The ABC model says that the way we respond to a negative event is shaped by two things.
+It is shaped by the event itself and by our internal beliefs.
 While we can’t normally change events, we can change our internal beliefs.
-By doing so, we can improve how we respond to negative events.Summary by The World of Work Project
+By doing so, we can improve how we respond to negative events.

-The ABC model for overcoming stress is a simple framework that helps explain how stressful situations can affect our actions and behaviors.
+The ABC model is a simple framework that helps explain how stressful situations can affect our actions and behaviors.
 The model also provides insight into how we can improve our behaviors when we do experience stressful situations.

-What the model says
+What the Model Says

-The model says that the way we respond to any situation is a function of both the situation and of our own beliefs and internal thought processes.
-The implication of this is that we can change the way we respond to situations by either changing the situation, or by changing our internal beliefs.
+The ABC model says that the way we respond to any situation is a function of two things.
+These are the situation we are experiencing and of our own beliefs and internal thought processes.
+This is somewhat similar to Lewin’s Behavior Equation.

 Given that our beliefs clearly affect how we respond to difficult situations, it follows that if we change our beliefs, then we can change the way we respond to difficult situations.

-The ABC model for individuals
+The ABC Model for Individuals

 From an individual perspective, developing an understanding of the types of beliefs you hold and the self-talk that they lead to can help you start to recognize when your beliefs are not helping you.
 As soon as you identify beliefs that lead to unhelpful self-talk, then it’s worth trying to challenge those beliefs.
 There are some models, such as the ETC model that individuals can use “in the moment” to help them challenge negative beliefs.
 It’s also possible to address beliefs over longer term periods of reflection and challenge when not “in the moment”.